Avram Iancu: Negotiations

 Bălcescu and Kossuth met in May 1849, in Debrecen.
 The contact has long been celebrated by Romanian Marxist historians and politicians: Karl Marx's condemnation of everything opposing Kossuth had led to any Romanian initiative being automatically considered "reactionary".
 In fact, it appears that the agreement was in no way a pact: Kossuth meant to flatter the Wallachians by getting them to champion the idea of Iancu's armies leaving Transylvania for good, in order to help Bălcescu in Bucharest.
 While agreeing to mediate for peace, Bălcescu never presented these terms to the fighters in the Apuseni Mountains.
-His personal documents (commented by Liviu Maior) show that the un-realistic assumptions of Kossuth had made him view the Hungarian leader as a demagogue.
+His personal documents (commented by Liviu Maior) show that the unrealistic assumptions of Kossuth had made him view the Hungarian leader as a demagogue.

 Even more contradictory, the only thing Iancu agreed to (and which no party had asked for) was his forces' neutrality in the conflict between Russia and Hungary.
 Thus, he secured his position as the Hungarian armies suffered defeats in July, culminating in the Battle of Segesvár (Sighișoara), and then the capitulation of 13 August.